mgechev/angularjs-in-patterns/README.md

 });
 ```

 Once we want to inject `foo` inside any other component we won't be able to use the private methods, but only the public ones.
-This solution is extremely powerful especially when one is building a third-party library.
+This solution is extremely powerful especially when one is building a reusable library.

 ## AngularJS application Patterns